 Typically, the microstructure consists of the following components: Siderite, biogenic calcium carbonate (fossil shells), mica, calcite, organic matter, quartz, pyrite, feldspar and clay matrix.
 These components can be porous such as the clay matrix,

-50 fossils, framboidal pyrite and organic matter or non-porous such as such as quartz-, mica- and calcite grains.
+50 fossils, framboidal pyrite and organic matter or non-porous such as such as quartz-, mica-, feldspar- and calcite grains.
 The visible void space consists principally of bedding-parallel cracks, pores in the fossils or pyrite and three different pore types in the clay matrix (Houben et al., 2013; Desbois et al., 2009).
-Based on statistical analysis, the visible pore size can be described by a power-law distribution, which, when extrapolated to pore sizes comparable to the measurement limit of the bulk porosity measurements, it matches with the measured porosity of the shaly facies of OPA of 15.3 % (Houben et al., 2013, 2014) which
+Based on statistical analysis, the SEM-visible pore size can be described by a power-law distribution, which, when extrapolated to pore sizes comparable to the measurement limit of the bulk porosity from mercury intrusion porosimetry (MIP), matches with the measured porosity of the shaly facies of OPA of 15.3 % (Houben et al., 2013, 2014).
+This value

 55 is slightly lower than petrophysical porosity measured by Busch et al. (2017).
 Elongated pores in the clay matrix, as well as elongated grains such as micas and calcite clasts are oriented parallel to bedding (Wenk et al., 2008; Houben et al., 2014).
 The combination of BIB-SEM (broad-ion beam scanning electron microscopy), FIB-n (focused ion beam nano tomography) and STEM (scanning transmission electron microscopy) allows a multi-scale description of the pore structure indicating a more connected pore network parallel to bedding as compared to normal to bedding (Keller et al., 2011, 2013).